On Realistic Target Coverage by Autonomous Drones: Related Work

-\textbf{Full-view coverage:} Full-view coverage is a variant of area coverage with an extra objective of ensuring that any target is covered from all angles \cite{wang2011full}. \cite{wu2012achieving} studies the necessary conditions for full-view coverage for static camera deployments and \cite{hu2014critical} studies full-view coverage for heterogeneous mobile camera scenarios.
-The related problem of barrier coverage was studied in \cite{kumar2005barrier}, where the objective is to detect any targets crossing the barrier into an area of interest.
-Full view barrier coverage was then introduced \cite{wang2011barrier} and further extended to accommodate stochastic deployments in \cite{7218437}. \textit{Our proposed approach is different in two aspects: 1) It overcomes occlusion scenarios and takes target size into account in addition to target orientation.
+\textbf{Full-view coverage:} Full-view coverage is a variant of area coverage with the extra objective of ensuring that any target is covered from all angles \cite{wang2011full}. \cite{wu2012achieving} studies the necessary conditions for full-view coverage in static camera deployments and \cite{hu2014critical} studies full-view coverage using heterogeneous mobile cameras.
+Full view barrier coverage was then introduced \cite{wang2011barrier} and further extended to accommodate stochastic deployments in \cite{7218437}.
+Taking self-occlusions into account, ensuring all sides of a convex target are always visible was studied in \cite{Tokekar2014}. \textit{Our proposed approach is different in two aspects: 1) It overcomes occlusion scenarios and takes target size into account in addition to target pose.
 2) It is concerned with target coverage rather than area coverage which is the main concern of full-view coverage.}